-Figure 19 shows the distribution of the participants' bias estimates in our experiment as a box plot.
-We grouped participants according to our manual bias manipulation.
-As shown in Figure 19, our bias manipulation was not successful since both distributions heavily overlap.
-We expected a significant bias towards grammatical responses (negative c) in the grammaticality bias condition.
+Figure 19 shows the average bias value of participants in our experiment.
+We calculated the response bias using both only experimental items (Hammerly et al.'s (2019) way) and only filler items.
+On the x-axis, we indicate our manual bias manipulation, which also shown with different line types.
+As shown in Figure 19, our bias manipulation was not successful.
+The calculation using experimental items shows that there is a bias difference however it is reverse of what we originally intended.
+The calculation using filler items shows that both distributions heavily overlap and there is no difference in terms of participants' bias.
+We expected a significant bias towards grammatical responses (negative c) in the grammaticality bias condition (Towards Yes).
 We also expected substantially more positive response bias values in the ungrammaticality bias condition.

 We also calculated the Bayes Factor in favor of the hypothesis of no difference between grammaticality and ungrammaticality bias conditions using the statsExpressions package (Patil, 2021a).
 We deployed a one-sided Bayesian hypothesis test with an uninformative JZS Cauchy prior with the scale parameter 1.41, which is specified by the statsExpressions package.
-It revealed that given the data, the null hypothesis (no difference) is 8 times more likely (moderate evidence) than the alternative hypothesis of a significant difference between grammaticality and ungrammaticality response bias manipulation (BF01 = 8, $\delta{difference}^{posterior}$ = 0.03, CI{95%}^{HDI} = [-0.09, 0.16], r{cauchy}^{JZS} = 1.41) (Jeffreys, 1961).
-Given the distribution of our participants and the BF score, it is clear that participants did not respond to our bias manipulation.
-We would expect to find at least moderate evidence towards the alternative model if our manipulation were successful.
-Graphically speaking, we would expect most of the subject points in the grammaticality bias condition to reside in the negative values, which was not the case.
+It revealed that given the data, the null hypothesis (no difference) is eight times more likely (moderate evidence) than the alternative hypothesis of a significant difference between grammaticality and ungrammaticality response bias manipulation (BF01 = 8, $\delta{difference}^{posterior}$ = 0.03, CI^{HDI}{95%} = [-0.09, 0.16], r{cauchy}^{JZS} = 1.41).